 Fortunately, a few straightforward rules of thumb can help managers avoid taking margin improvements too far.
 Among them:

+Customer focus.
 Managers seeking to increase margins should cut costs only when it doesn’t affect customers negatively.
 Expediting the closing of the books at the end of each month, streamlining production processes, or introducing sophisticated fulfillment tools can cut administrative, manufacturing, and distribution costs without hurting the quality of your product or the experience of its customer down the road.

-Customer focus.
+Competitor focus.
 Cost cuts or price increases might boost earnings in the short term.
 But those that affect a company’s ability to market and sell its products or to meet changing customer needs will generally hurt performance in the medium to long term—which can be just a few years.
 The same can be said of cuts that affect a company’s ability to get its marketing and sales message out to customers.

-Competitor focus.
+Industry focus.
 Before raising prices, managers should conduct a thorough review of their industry-, product-, and transaction-level strategies.
-Finding ways to Industry focus. capture more of the price you already charge, by examining discounts, allowances, rebates, and other deductions, is probably less risky than outright increases in list prices.
+Finding ways to capture more of the price you already charge, by examining discounts, allowances, rebates, and other deductions, is probably less risky than outright increases in list prices.
 Cutting overhead too far can also be detrimental if it leaves managers without the information and analytics they need to understand a company’s performance in light of industry and competitive dynamics.

 When a narrow focus on next year’s profits limits the growth potential of a business, its managers must consider whether they’re exercising discipline or inadvertently starving shareholders of the potential for long-term returns.

 [[Disruptor Signup Full]]